openintegrationhub/openintegrationhub/docs/component-dispatcher.md

 If a tenant specified one or more connected application which should receive the message, the original message is duplicated for each target application.
 Those messages will be delivered to the target applications.
 Each of those messages has new message id.
 The transaction id will remain the same.

+## open questions

+* client-separation: should there be dispatcher instances for all tenants or should there be instances for each tenant?
+* horizontal scaling: how to deal with message sequences
+* the service interface will be a queue, how do the messages from the SDF adapter reach this queue